awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 The AWS IoT Greengrass Core SDK follows the AWS SDK programming model, which makes it easy to port Lambda functions that are developed for the cloud to Lambda functions that run on an AWS IoT Greengrass core\.

-For example, the following Python Lambda function uses the AWS SDK for Python to publish a message to the topic */some/topic* in the cloud:
+For example, the following Python Lambda function uses the AWS SDK for Python to publish a message to the topic *some/topic* in the cloud:

 ```
 import boto3

 client = boto3.client('iot-data')
 response = client.publish(
-	topic = "/some/topic",
+    topic = 'some/topic',
     qos = 0,
-	payload = "Some payload".encode()
+    payload = 'Some payload'.encode()
 )
 ```